scala/docs.scala-lang/_overviews/core/collections-migration-213.md

 ## Deprecated things in 2.12 that have been removed in 2.13

-- `collection.convert.JavaConversions`.
-Use `collection.convert.JavaConverters` instead ;
+- `collection.JavaConversions`.
+Use `scala.jdk.CollectionConverters` instead.
+Previous advice was to use `collection.JavaConverters` which is now deprecated ;
 - `collection.mutable.MutableList` (was not deprecated in 2.12 but was considered to be an implementation detail for implementing other collections).
 Use an `ArrayDeque` instead, or a `List` and a `var` ;
 - `collection.immutable.Stack`.
 Use a `List` instead ;
 - `StackProxy`, `MapProxy`, `SetProxy`, `SeqProxy`, etc. No replacement ;